openssl/openssl/doc/designs/quic-design/quic-fifm.md

   to the `TX` state.
 If the packet it was sent in is subsequently lost, it is transitioned back to the `NEW` state.

-Packets in the `NEW` state participate in a priority queue (the NEW queue) according to their priority and the CFQ's NEW queue can be iterated in priority order by callers.
+Frames in the `NEW` state participate in a priority queue (the NEW queue) according to their priority and the CFQ's NEW queue can be iterated in priority order by callers.